MichLiang/michliang.github.io/index.md

 ---

 # Hi, I'm Michelle!
-# My website is undergoing construction January 2025
+# My website is undergoing construction March 2026
-(Which is why there is a moon spinning around in the bottom left corner)

-I'm a hospital pharmacist working in internal medicine.
+I'm a hospital pharmacist working in oncology, benign hematology, and internal medicine.
 On the side, I enjoy creating art, learning about UI/UX, and trying my hand at learning how to code.